$S$, $P$ and $D$-wave resonance contributions to $B_{(s)} \to \eta_c(1S,2S) K\pi$ decays in the perturbative QCD

 where $\Phi_B$ and $\Phi_{\eta_c}$ are the $B$ meson and charmonium DAs, respectively.
 The kaon-pion DA $\Phi_{K\pi}$ absorbs the nonperturbative dynamics in the $K\pi$ hadronization process.
 The hard kernel $H$ contains only one hard gluon and describes the dynamics of the strong and electroweak interactions in the three-body hadronic decays as in the formalism for the corresponding two-body decays.

-In the light-cone coordinates, we make the kaon-pion pair and the final-state $\eta_c$ move along the direction of $n=(1,0,0_{\rm T})$ and $v=(0,1,0_{\rm T})$, respectively.
-The $B$ meson momentum $p_{B}$, the total momentum of the kaon-pion pair, $p=p_1+p_2$, the final-state $\eta_c$ momentum $p_3$ and the quark momentum $k_i$ in each meson are in the form of
+In the light-cone coordinates, we make the kaon-pion pair and the final-state $\eta_c$ move along the directions $n=(1,0,0_{\rm T})$ and $v=(0,1,0_{\rm T})$, respectively.
+The $B$ meson momentum $p_{B}$, the total momentum of the kaon-pion pair, $p=p_1+p_2$, the final-state $\eta_c$ momentum $p_3$, and the quark momentum $k_i$ in each meson are